Compulsory Education Age

 Estimated Number of Homeschoolers

 Home education in South Africa was legalized by the South African Schools Act No. 84 of 1996 (S51).
 According to this act, each province has the authority to set its own standards.
-Home learners are required to apply to register with
+Home learners are required to apply to register with provincial education

-provincial education departments.
+departments.
 However, provincial education departments set numerous unlawful preconditions for registration.

-the prescribed National Curriculum (CAPS) has the stated intention to change the values of society.
+they believe that the prescribed National Curriculum (CAPS) has the stated intention to change the values of society.
 It does this through the following means:

 - Sex education: Proposed Child Sex Education excludes parental involvement and drives in a wedge between parents and children in this vital development phase.
-The values promoted in sex education directly conflict with universally accepted norms for moral living, standards and ethics.
+The values promoted in sex education directly conflict with universally accepted norms for moral living, standards, and ethics.

 - Interfaith studies: Children are not only compelled to study religious practices of other faiths.
 They are forced (in the Learning Area Arts and Culture) to take part in spiritual practices from other cultures.
 These include song, dance, and rituals of spiritual and erotic nature.
 One outcome requires creating designs reflecting “nature gods” from various cultures.

 - Multiculturalism: Children are compelled to spend much more effort on cultures other than their own and are assessed accordingly.
-Research on cultural transmission (and the curriculum itself) claims that children will, therefore, adopt little of their own cultures and that a combined “Fusion”- culture will develop.
+Research on cultural transmission (and the curriculum itself) claims that children will, therefore, adopt little of their own cultures and that a combined “fusion” culture will develop.

 - Ideological coercion: Throughout the curriculum almost all creative expressions of science and culture must pay homage to the ideologically selected set of prescribed values.
 Children are forced to interpret almost all projects, analyses, investigations and other work in such a way that it pays homage to the prescribed value system of the current government.